banner svg (1)

 Investigation on bones

-Eastern Connecticut State University provides a project-based curriculum about bones geared toward children between 18 months and 5 years old.
+Eastern Connecticut State University provides a project-based curriculum about bones geared toward children between 18 months and five years old.
 They’ve built their lessons on five pillars: scaffolding play, balanced schedule, evidence-based classroom environments, portfolio assessment, and integrated planning webs.
 These pillars support play experiences in learning centers, planned whole-group experiences, teacher-guided outdoor play, intentional transitions, and cooperative learning groups.

 The lesson plan is outlined in five stages: